andylamp/fetch_my_key/README.md

 # Dropbox links.

-One usual way of hosting the public keys is to have them in `Dropbox`; but when sharing from `Dropbox` adds either a `?dl=0` or `?dl=1' in the end of the file, hence the links looks like this:
+One widely used way of hosting the public keys is to have them in `Dropbox`; but when sharing from `Dropbox` adds either a `?dl=0` or `?dl=1' in the end of the file, hence the links looks like this: